Currency:

 1. The state of structured data

-Structured data was more recently called structured data.
-They play a supporting role, that is, when inserted into the page code, they "explain" to search engine robots what specific elements of the page are.
+Structured data was called structured data quite recently.
+They play an auxiliary role, that is, when inserted into the page code, they "explain" to search engine robots what specific elements of the page are.

-Asterisks for rating a blog article or a movie in a cinema, crumbs, clear enumeration of address elements (breakdown by street name, zip code, city, etc.) are examples of elements that implement or support structured data.
+Stars to rate a blog article or a movie in a movie theater, crumbs, a clear listing of address elements (breakdown by street name, zip code, city, etc.) are examples of elements that implement or support structured data.

-We, as users, can finally visually see "what is what".
+We as users, after all, can visually see "what is what".
 Robots that parse web pages can sometimes have problems with this, so they need to be supported.
 The structured data testing tool is the place to check if the above support is implemented correctly.

 In other words, if structured data is embedded on your site, the specified tester will list it and show any errors.